Health · Food · Parenting · Beauty · Home

 Drink 1–2 cups of spearmint tea daily.
 Brew it fresh using dried spearmint leaves or opt for organic teabags.
 Results can take a few weeks to show, so stay consistent.

-3. Cinnamon – Not Just for Your Latte
+3. Cinnamon – Not Just for Your Latte or Biryani

 Cinnamon is a warming spice with surprising metabolic benefits.
 Studies show it helps reduce insulin resistance, making it an excellent support for blood sugar balance and weight management in PCOS.